back to top

 Your privacy is safe!
 We will never share your information.

-Knowing when to use a narrow aperture or wide aperture can make the difference between a good and a bad picture.
-In our article, you learn about arguably the most important setting on your camera, the aperture.
+Knowing when to use a narrow vs wide aperture can distinguish between a good and a bad picture.
+Our article teaches you arguably the most important setting on your camera—the aperture.
 So, open your mind, and we’ll shed some light on the subject!

 What Is a Wide Aperture?

+A wide aperture means the lens opening is larger, letting more enter it.
 The aperture is the hole in the lens that lets light through.
-This hole can be made larger or smaller.
+You can make this hole larger or smaller.
 It’s like a faucet that controls how much water comes through, depending on how wide you open it.
-A wide aperture lets more light enter.

 Here are some other details you should know about your lens and aperture: